-15I take it that this-and not Augustine's gloomy doctrine of hereditary sin- is the proper interpretation of their "fall," i.e., their coming into being as independent agents.
-The English "sin" is related to the Latin sons (literally "being," though usually translated as "guilty") and to the German sein and the Dutch zijn, both meaning "to be" (with no moralistic connotation whatsoever).
-That human being ("sin") is contingent and imperfect, and therefore different from God's being (Yhwh, often translated as "I am myself"), does not imply that a human being is morally bad.
-Augustine's moralisation of the difference may be an indication of the influence of the gnostic (manichean) idea that good and evil are not inseparable aspects of choice, but radically different and separable things or forces.
+15 I take it that this-and not Augustine's gloomy doctrine of hereditary sin-is the proper interpretation of their 'fall', i.e. their coming into being as independent agents.
+The English 'sin' is related to the Latin 'sons' (literally 'being', though usually translated as 'guilty') and to the German 'sein' and the Dutch 'zijn', both meaning 'to be' (with no moralistic connotation whatsoever).
+That human being ('sin') is contingent and imperfect and therefore different from God's being ('Yhwh', often translated as 'I am myself'), does not imply that a human being is morally bad.
+Augustine's moralisation of the difference may be an indication of the influence of the gnostic (manichaean) idea that good and evil are not inseparable aspects of choice, but radically different and separable things or forces.
 See Th.
-Sinnige, "Gnostic Influences in the Early Works of Plotinus and in Augustine," in Plotinus amid Gnostics and Christians: Papers Presented at the Plotinus Symposium Held at the Free University, Amsterdam, on 25 January 1984, ed.
-David T. Runia (Amsterdam : VU Uitgeverij/Free University Press, 1984).
+Sinnige, 'Gnostic Influences in the Early Works of Plotinus and in Augustine' in Plotinus amid Gnostics and Christians, papers presented at the Plotinus Symposium held at the Free University, Amsterdam, on 25 January 1984 (Amsterdam, 1984).